Adventure Jobs Worldwide

 Through service work and cross-cultural living, VISIONS offers new perspectives and deep learning while assisting under-resourced communities.

 VISIONS hires exceptional people who are driven to make positive change in the world through working hard and being role models for young people.
 Leaders understand that having their own needs met can be the result of serving others and doing an excellent job.
 Typical leader teams include outdoor educators, teachers, grad students, returned Peace Corps volunteers, adventurers, and other individuals who understand that the most immersive work can be the most rewarding.
-At least one carpenter is hired for Montana and the BVI.
+At least one carpenter is hired for the Montana program.
 Most teams include six leaders, keeping a 1 to 4/5 leader to student ratio.
 The days are spent at project sites, cultural activities, and outings.
 Leaders both participate in and supervise all aspects of the experience.
 Each program session lasts from one to four weeks, and there are multiple sessions per summer with days off between.
 Longer sessions also include a day off per week.
 Leaders receive a salary stipend, meals, lodging, and round-trip travel for international sites or a travel stipend for U.S. sites.
 Applicants must be at least 21 years of age, CPR/first aid certified prior to program start (can be obtained after the hiring process), and have Spanish skills for Dominican Republic/Peru programs.
 Special qualifications, such as advanced medical or lifeguard certifications and carpentry skills are beneficial but not required.
 Apply online or email Josephine Foster with your questions.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos View YouTube Page